Hemorrhoids: Symptoms, Causes and Natural Support Strategies

 2. Coconut Oil:

-Coconut oil can help with hemorrhoid relief by alleviating problems with constipation, indigestion and digestive dysfunction.
+Coconut oil can help with hemorrhoid relief by alleviating problems with constipation, indigestion, and digestive dysfunction.
 Coconut oil contains lauric acid, a medium chain triglyceride, which is broken down into a stringent antibacterial agent called monolaurin (17).

 Apply coconut oil using a cotton ball to hemorrhoids for soothing symptom relief from itching and pain.
-You may also try soaking in a bathtub with about a half of cup of coconut oil added to help reduce painful swelling relating to external hemorrhoids.
+You may also try soaking in a bathtub with about a half cup of coconut oil added to help reduce painful swelling relating to external hemorrhoids.

 3. Aloe Vera:

-Aloe vera extract is a powerful medicinal plant that improves gut function, reduces inflammation and promotes a healthy bowel movement.
+Aloe vera extract is a powerful medicinal plant that improves gut function, reduces inflammation, and promotes a healthy bowel movement.
 Studies show that aloe vera extract may even be beneficial for individuals with IBS with symptoms like diarrhea (13).
 Aloe vera is also effective at enhancing detoxification and inhibiting pathogenic agents from inhabiting the gut (14).

 Aloe vera may be taken orally to help with alleviating symptoms of both diarrhea and constipation and to improve irritants that can aggravate hemorrhoids.
-This plant also provides a soothing aloe gel that you can massage onto a hemorrhoid and the surrounded affected area for its anti-inflammatory properties.
+This plant also provides a soothing aloe gel that you can massage onto a hemorrhoid and the surrounding affected area for its anti-inflammatory properties.

 I recommend drinking 8-16 ounces of aloe vera daily.
 I recommend getting an organic aloe vera juice that is in a glass container and has no additives or preservatives.
 The aloe vera juice I use personally can be found here